-Choosing the wrong workout during pregnancy can be like when you chose to watch Twilight for the first time.
-You start out thinking that it will probably be pretty good, but by the end, you are wishing you could go back in time and make a different choice to begin with.
+Choosing the wrong workout during pregnancy is like when you chose to dive into an entire pint of Ben and Jerry’s ice cream.
+You start out thinking that it will probably be a rewarding adventure, but by the end, you really just feel like crap. #selfcare #notselfcare

-One of the things I hate seeing is women engaging in activities that they expect to be nourishing but end up being damaging.
+I hate seeing women engage in activities that they expect to be nourishing but are really damaging.

-Most of the advice floating around out there about exercising during pregnancy falls completely short.
-Almost none of it will mention anything about the need to protect your pelvic floor and abdominals.
+Most advice about exercising during pregnancy falls completely short.
+Almost none of it will mention the need to protect your pelvic floor.

-Here are some common misconceptions about exercising when pregnant that ultimately leave you vulnerable.
+Here are some common misconceptions about exercising when pregnant that ultimately leave your pelvic floor vulnerable.

 Myth 1: If you were doing it before pregnancy you are fine to continue it.

-There are women who are perfectly safe lifting weights, running, even competing during pregnancy.
-However, even if your doctor has given you the okay to continue your exercise routine, take a moment to consider the extra impact your normal routine is placing on your pelvic floor and your linea alba, the muscle fiber that runs down the front of your stomach and connects your abs together.
+There are women who are perfectly safe lifting weights, running, or even competing during pregnancy.
+However, even if your doctor has given you the okay to continue your exercise routine, take a moment to consider the extra impact your normal routine is placing on your pelvic floor.

 ‘Running puts three times your body weight on your pelvic floor which, if it’s already weak, can lead to a prolapse of the vagina, bladder and/or bowel – where the organ drops down, often into the passage beneath it – months, if not years later,’